amalgamaria/secretariat/docs/compute/modules.rst

 Software modularization
 =======================

 Software on Secretariat are accessed via a module system.
-Most of the software is not accessible unless loaded; To access the software, this must be done for each user's environment.
+Most of the software are not accessible unless loaded; To access the software, this must be done for each user's environment.

 To see what modules are available, run ``module avail`` from the command line.
 This command returns a list of loadable software in the form [``software_name``]/[``version_number``].